min69u/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Why do bees have sticky hair?
+Because they use honey combs!